sjofartstidningen/bryggan-desktop/README.md

    [conventional-changelog](https://github.com/commitizen/cz-conventional-changelog)
    standard
-2. Every branch then makes a PR against master and the CI checks must pass (as of now CI only runs tests and builds the front-end part of teh application)
+2. Every branch then makes a PR against master and the CI checks must pass (as of now CI only runs tests and builds the front-end part of the application)
 3. When a PR is accepted it should be rebased and merged (maybe even combine a few commits)
 4. When merged Travis CI runs again on master – this time it also runs